 Attendance in all lecture classes is expected and critical to your completing the requirements of this course.
-If you miss a lecture, it is your responsibility to ask one of your classmates, read a textbook or read my posted lecture notes, video, and handwritten notes.
-If you have a conflict with a scheduled exam, you must make arrangements with your instructor well in advance so that alternate times can be scheduled.
+If you miss a lecture, read the textbook and my posted lecture notes.
+If you have a conflict with a scheduled exam, you must make arrangements with your instructor well in advance, so that an alternate exam time can be scheduled.